City-of-Warsaw/decidim-warsaw-ks/decidim-module-repository/README.md

 # Decidim::Repository

-Adds media and files management.
+Repository for files and images gallery.

 ## Usage